Are There Natural Remedies for Cellulitis?

 - Red spots and blisters, particularly near the center of the affected area

-- On rare occasions when the infection progresses, a fever may occur as the body tries to burn away the bacteria
+- On rare occasions when the condition progresses, a fever may occur as the body tries to burn away the bacteria

 What Causes Cellulitis?

-As a bacterial infection, cellulitis can only occur when there’s a break in the skin, and one or more varieties of bacteria are able to infect the wounded tissue.
-The most common types of bacteria to cause cellulitis are Streptococcus and staphylococcus, though other bacteria species can also cause the infection.
+Cellulitis can only occur when there’s a break in the skin, and one or more varieties of bacteria are able to infect the wounded tissue.
+The most common types of bacteria to cause cellulitis are Streptococcus and staphylococcus, though other bacteria species can also cause the condition.

 Your skin can be broken or disrupted in a number of ways.
 For instance, your skin can break from: